Consulting projects for MSc Management students

 We want to make sure both sides benefit from the experience, so we will work closely with you from the outset to generate consultancy ideas and ensure the project meets academic and business requirements.

 Step 1: You will need to provide us with a project specification.
 This should include a short description of your business and a project outline detailing potential deliverables.
 We provide you with a project template to help you do this.
+If you are uncertain whether the project you have in mind is suitable, please contact us and we can advise.
+If you submit more than one project we can also advise which is more suited.
+Usually students do only one project for each client organisation.

 Step 3: We will connect you to your consulting team of students.
 We will ask you to provide access to company information that might inform the project, be available to meet with the student group at least once face-to-face, and commit to attending their presentation which takes place at the end of June (exact dates will be provided).
 We advise nominating a single point of contact to act as client liaison.